A look at the important religious word saved from a historical literary perspective.

 On the other hand, if God has blessed a person with perfect health and all abundance and lacked a place in eternity, we are to assist that one in becoming complete.

-If someone is terminally ill and is need of spiritual direction for eternal life, bringing foodstuffs, gifts, hugs or encouragement, will not entirely satisfy his or her soul.
-It would be a travesty to deny any person information on how to get to heaven in such a situation.
+If someone is terminally ill and in need of spiritual direction for eternal life, bringing foodstuffs, gifts, hugs or encouragement, will not entirely satisfy his or her soul.
+It would be a travesty to deny a person information on how to get to heaven in such a situation.

 However, one must realize that we are not God, nor have the immediate powers of Christ to call people out of wheelchairs, restore blindness, or reverse genetic problems.
 Being whole often requires the ability to accept the limitations imposed on us or others and necessitates to adapt to the circumstances.

 We also have to be whole ourselves, content with our own identity, at peace with any physical limitations, emotional histories or difficult realities before one can encourage others to be complete.

 This is a much more complicated definition to fulfill than just evangelism.
 It involves intensely and intentionally loving people in the little things and the big ones too.
 It requires a commitment to others everyday lives and self-sacrifice for their betterment.

 This article is restricted only to two Bible passages and cannot entirely speak for the religious meaning of the word saved in the New Testament.
 However, it does show that the ancient writers understood this word more comprehensively than the current definition.

 References to the Syriac text can be found at http://dukhrana.com/peshitta/index.php

 - Vulgate http://www.latinvulgate.com/verse.aspx?t=1&b=3&c=7

 - Originally taken from the Theological Dictionary of the New Testament. http://www.bibletools.org/index.cfm/fuseaction/Lexicon.show/ID/g4982/page/3 I have slightly modified the original version